ccp4/EDdocs/docs/planning/week_progress.md

-#week 08
-## Monday
-- publish cbs quantum mechanics of crystals
-- angularJS
-##Tuesday
+# week 10
-- angularJS  easyaccount
+- report

 ## for the 07/03/2022
-- [ ] glycine examples to zenodo
 - [ ] blochwave wrapper package
   - [ ] serve documentation
 - [ ] multislice wrapper
+- [ ] glycine examples to zenodo
-- [ ] amend the key finding paragraph
+- [ ] amend the key findings paragraph

 ## other